aijaz/blog/content/posts/2015/09/2015-09-25-whos-your-child.markdown

----
 title: "Who's Your Child?"
 date: 2015-09-25 22:10
 comments: false
-Category:
-- Opinion
-tags:
-- Family
-- Children
-- Identity
 description: "Eventually it's their call.
 They get to define me."
----
+Category: Opinion
+Tags: Family, Children, Identity

 If you're a parent, you've either been through this, or will soon: At some point you stop being known by the neighbors by your own name, and start being identified by your kids' names.
 You become "Adam's Dad" or "Sarah's Mom."